cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 === Exploratory data analysis for the isotropic case<sec:isotropic_exploration>

 A total of 252474 data entries were generated with variables distributed as described in @sec:data_gen_isotropic.
 In @chap:transformations we reduced redundancy of geometric variables.
-Now we're going to explore if there is any redundancy inside the relation between eigenvalues.
+Now we're going to explore if there is any redundancy among all $xi_n$ values.
 For that purpose the correlation matrix will be calculated.
 As mentioned in @chap:failure every element of the correlation matrix has the Pearson product-moment correlation coefficient, which measures the lineal dependence between two features #cite(<Raschka_2022>).
-If any coefficient is close to 1 or -1 means that two features are heavily correlated, which means that they are holding the same information.
+If any coefficient is close to 1 or -1 means that two features are heavily correlated (positively or negatively, respectively), which means that they are holding the same information.
 Thus, when a value close to 1 or -1 is found the dataset may carry redundant information from a pair of highly correlated features, which means that one of them can be eliminated.
-On the other hand if we find values close to 0, it means independence between a pair of features, which means that every feature is holding different information that cannot be ignored.
+On the other hand, if we find correlation values close to 0, it means independence between a pair of features, which, in turn, means that every feature is holding different information that cannot be ignored.

-Lets see the correlation matrix, calculated with these data, of the features of the isotropic case:
+Let's see the correlation matrix, calculated with these data, of the features of the isotropic case:

 #figure(
   image("../images/corr_matrix_isotropic.png", width: 50%),
   caption: [Correlation matrix of the features in the isotropic case.]
 )<fig:correlation_matrix_isotropic>

-As seen in @fig:correlation_matrix_isotropic the features have a moderate or low correlation, being the correlation of 0.55 between $beta$ and $xi_4$ the case with highest absolute correlation.
+As seen in @fig:correlation_matrix_isotropic the features have a moderate or low correlation, being the correlation of 0.55 between $beta$ and $xi_4$ the case with highest absolute value correlation.
 While this indicates a moderate positive linear relationship, is not high enough to suggest strong redundancy between these features.
 In other words although, $beta$ and $xi_4$ may share some information, they are still sufficiently independent to be considered complementary rather than redundant.
 This supports the inclusion of both variables in a model, as each likely contributes unique information that may improve the model's predictive performance.
 Given that every other pair of features have less absolute correlation, all of them will be included as well in any model to be trained.
 In other words, all features shown in @fig:correlation_matrix_isotropic are not redundant and will be fed in both of machine learning models studied in @sec:isotropic_results.

+Compared to the correlation matrix in @fig:corr_matrix1 the features in @fig:correlation_matrix_isotropic have lower correlation, which means that the transformed features ($xi_n$, $eta$ and $beta$) are better candidates for the prediction of their respective target than the raw features ($L_x$, $L_y$, $L_z$, $rho$ and $omega_n$).

 In addition to examining linear correlations, it is also important to evaluate nonlinear relationships between features and the target variable.
 This is where mutual information becomes particularly useful.

 Mutual information is a measure of the amount of information that one variable contains about another variable.
 It is the reduction of uncertainty of one variable due to the knowledge of the other #cite(<Cover_2005>).
-In other words, mutual information is capable of showing us the statistical dependency between the target and some feature.
+In other words, mutual information is capable of showing the statistical dependency between the target and some feature beyond the linear approximation provided by the correlation matrix.
 Mutual information is given by the following expression #cite(<Cover_2005>):

 $ I = sum_y sum_x P_(x, y) ln(P_(x, y)/(P_x P_y)), $<eq:mutual_info_disc>